faibadr/Audio-Based-Classification-of-Baby-Crying-Causes/README.md

 **Steps Involved:**

-**Data:** The dataset used for this project is contained in the data.zip file.
+**Data:** The dataset used for this project can be found in this link https://drive.google.com/file/d/1d0llRcyBPhp7KCo4KmpLjHFV5kXrrbpc/view?usp=sharing .

 **Preprocessing and Feature Extraction:** The audio data is cleaned and features are extracted that are indicative of various crying causes.